MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, running the HTML Application (HTA file) will be blocked.

-- If you disable or do not configure this policy setting, running the HTML Application (HTA file) is allowed.
+- If you disable or don't configure this policy setting, running the HTML Application (HTA file) is allowed.
 <!-- DisableHTMLApplication-Description-End -->

 <!-- DisableHTMLApplication-Editable-Begin -->